proxmox/ceph/ceph/doc/ceph-volume/lvm/prepare.rst

 #. ``block``, ``block.wal``, and ``block.db`` are symlinked if defined.
 #. monmap is fetched for activation
 #.
 Data directory is populated by ``ceph-osd``
 #.
-Logical Volumes are are assigned all the Ceph metadata using lvm tags
+Logical Volumes are assigned all the Ceph metadata using lvm tags

 And the ``prepare`` process for :term:`filestore`: